drhelius/Geargrafx/README.md

 [![GitHub](https://img.shields.io/github/license/drhelius/Geargrafx)](https://github.com/drhelius/Geargrafx/blob/main/LICENSE)
 [![Twitter Follow](https://img.shields.io/twitter/follow/drhelius)](https://twitter.com/drhelius)

+This is an open source project with its ongoing development made possible thanks to the support by these awesome [backers](backers.md).
+If you find it useful, please, consider [sponsoring](https://github.com/sponsors/drhelius).

 ## License

 Geargrafx is licensed under the GNU General Public License v3.0 License, see [LICENSE](LICENSE) for more information.